apgrison/rindus-task/README.md

 #### The REST API

 ##### The Resource Controller
-I chose to use a single controller for all resources and http methods since all requests follow an identical pattern, only the resource changes.
+I chose to use a single controller for all resources and HTTP methods since all requests follow an identical pattern, only the resource changes.
 The controller does not perform any business logic and merely routes the traffic according to resource/method pairs.
 Action is delegated to the service layer.